NYU Winthrop Movement Disorders Program

 - Tourette’s syndrome

 - and other movement disorders

 Patients referred to our program first receive in-depth evaluations and comprehensive diagnostic testing.
 The initial evaluation consists of a full medical history, thorough physical and neurological examinations and assessments of mental function, psychiatric health, gait, balance, motility, body function and overall health.

-The state-of-the-art technology available at Winthrop to help pinpoint a movement disorder includes:
+The state-of-the-art technology available at NYU Winthrop to help pinpoint a movement disorder includes: